victorqribeiro/fos/README.md

 # FOS - Fake Operating System

-Webcomponents to turn your web app into a fake operating system.
+Web Components to turn your web app into a fake operating system.

 ![screenshot](screenshot.png)